samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase one ability score of your choice by 1, to a maximum of 30.

 ***Fortified Health.*** Your Hit Point maximum increases by 40.
 In addition, whenever you regain Hit Points, you can regain additional Hit Points equal to your Constitution modifier.
-Once you’ve regained these additional Hit Points, you can’t do so again until the start of your next turn.
+Once you've regained these additional Hit Points, you can't do so again until the start of your next turn.

 ---